pdfcpu/pdfcpu/README.md

 ## Documentation

-The main entry point is [pdfcpu.io](https://pdfcpu.io).
+* The main entry point is [pdfcpu.io](https://pdfcpu.io).

-There you will find explanations of all the commands, their parameters and examples which use the CLI because this makes it easier to understand how the commands work.
+* For CLI examples also go to [pdfcpu.io](https://pdfcpu.io).
+There you will find explanations of all the commands and their parameters.
-Even if you want to dive right into pdfcpu backend integration it is highly recommended to [read the docs](https://pdfcpu.io) first.
+* For API examples of all pdfcpu operations please refer to [GoDoc](https://godoc.org/github.com/hhrutter/pdfcpu/pkg/api).

 ### GoDoc